-This is because unschooling parents object to ‘giving a child an education’.
-Instead, they feel a child learns best when they’re interested in a subject.
+This is because unschooling parents object to ‘giving a child an education.’
+Instead, they feel a child learns best when interested in a subject.
 Of course, many parents feel this way, but unschooling families take this philosophy and let children direct their own education.
-These parents feel a child will learn how to do something if they want to.
-For instance, they’ll learn how to read if they want to read books or they’ll learn how to sew if they want to sew.
+These parents think a child will learn how to do something if they want to.
+For instance, they’ll learn how to read if they want to read books, or they’ll learn how to sew if they want to sew.

 But, critics of unschooling object that this also means that if a child wants to play computer games whenever he wants to, he’ll do that too.
 And this is where critics have a big problem with unschooling.
-Essentially, they don’t believe kids are going to make good enough choices to justify this type of learning.
+Essentially, they don’t believe kids will make good enough choices to justify this type of learning.
 You can see the full arguments on both sides here.

 In America, unschoolers are thought to make up 10% of the homeschooling population.
 In Australia, this proportion is even higher.

 Compared to traditional homeschooling, the Waldorf approach is a little more flexible.
-Children are encouraged to be more hands-on and explore their environment more than you would if you were using a school-at-home approach.
+Children are encouraged to be more hands-on and explore their environment more than they would if they used a school-at-home approach.